ignite/cli/docs/docs/01-welcome/02-install.md

 ## Installing Ignite CLI

-To install the latest version of the `ignite` binary use a package manager on macOS:
+To install the latest version of Ignite use [HomeBrew](https://formulae.brew.sh/formula/ignite) on macOS and GNU/Linux:

 ```sh
 brew install ignite
 ```

-or GNU/Linux:
+Or use Snap on GNU/Linux:

 ```sh
 snap install ignite --classic